KrysztofN/POGO-TYMEK-RASA-/README.md

 How to use?
 <br>
+1. Create an account on https://openweathermap.org/appid
+2. Download your api_key and in directory actions paste it inside api_key variable
-1. Install all neccessary libraries
+3. Install all neccessary libraries
-2. Open rasa project and in terminal navigate to rasa project directory
+4. Open rasa project and in terminal navigate to rasa project directory
-3. Train the model: rasa train
+5. Train the model: rasa train
-4. To start Chat with the bot type: rasa run && rasa run actions
+6. To start Chat with the bot type: rasa run && rasa run actions
-5. Wait for the bot model to load and start chatting ;)
+7. Wait for the bot model to load and start chatting ;)

 <br><br>
 How to use website with the bot?